 That popularity allowed the 230SL to remain in production for four years with almost no cosmetic changes, although there were various mechanical refinements, including wider wheels (from 5.5J to 6J), a relocated spare tire, and a larger fuel tank (expanded from 17.2 gallons/65 liters to 21.7 gallons/82 liters).

 One of the most intriguing was the addition in March 1966 of an optional five-speed gearbox.
 Made by ZF, it had a taller first gear than the Mercedes four-speed and an overdrive fifth gear for more relaxed cruising.
 (There was also a close-ratio gearset with a direct top gear, but we don’t know if any were installed in W113s.)
-While the five-speed sounded ideal on paper, its shift quality was nothing special and it was hard to obtain and quite expensive: 1,200 DM (around $300) in Germany, a hefty $464 in the U.S. It was generally available only by special order and is very rare today.
+While the five-speed sounded ideal on paper, its shift quality was nothing special and it was both hard to obtain and quite expensive: 1,200 DM (around $300) in Germany, a hefty $464 in the U.S. It was generally available only by special order and is very rare today.

 In August 1965, about two years after the introduction of the 230SL, the W111 and W112 sedans were replaced by the new W108 and W109 series.
 The W111 and W112 two-door models, which the new sedans strongly resembled, continued with few changes, but all now had larger four-wheel vented disc brakes and a new 2.5-liter (152 cu. in.) six.